Driving a Josephson Traveling Wave Parametric Amplifier into chaos: effects of a non-sinusoidal current-phase relation

 Presently, superconducting TWPAs employ two sources of nonlinearity.
-Firstly, these amplifies can be realized using the inherent distributed nonlinear kinetic inductance found in superconductors~\cite{Bockstiegel2014,Vissers2016,Chaudhuri2017,Ranzani2018,Malnou2021}.
+Firstly, through the inherent distributed nonlinear kinetic inductance found in superconductors~\cite{Bockstiegel2014,Vissers2016,Chaudhuri2017,Ranzani2018,Malnou2021}.
 Alternatively, one can incorporate JJs into the transmission line, thus introducing a nonlinear inductance element, obtaining the so-called Josephson TWPAs (JTWPAs)~\cite{Sweeny1985,Bell2015,Zorin2016,Fasolo2019,Esposito2021,Esposito2022}.
 In this study, we focus on JTWPAs, using the specific device details from the DARTWARS INFN collaboration framework~\cite{Giachero2022,Pagano2022,Granata2023,Borghesi2023,Rettaroli2023,Fasolo2024,Ahrens2024,Faverzani2024} as our baseline.
-In particular, we use the device specification given in Ref.~\onlinecite{Pagano2022} to theoretically explore the response of this device to the simultaneous application of pump and signal excitations.
-Our aim is to scan the parameter space in search of the ``optimal'' experimental conditions that maximize the gain, calculated as the amplification of the output signal at the frequency of the input signal tone, avoiding the onset of a chaotic response.
-In fact, at a given weak input signal, by tuning the intensity of the pump tone and the bias current flowing through the system, we recognize the threshold parameter values above which the system enters a regime of chaotic response, which is practically useless for the amplification applications we are interested in.
+In particular, we use the specifications given in Ref.~\cite{Pagano2022} to theoretically explore the response of this device to the simultaneous application of pump and signal excitations.
+Our aim is to scan the parameter space to optimize experimental conditions that maximize the gain, calculated as the amplification of the output signal at the frequency of the input signal tone.
+To do so, it is essential to avoid the noise contribution from the chaotic states.
+In fact, the pump tone and the bias current flowing through the system can exceed the threshold parameter values above which the system enters a regime of chaotic response, which is practically useless for the amplification applications we are interested in.
 In this way, we can define the system parameter ranges that maximise the gain provided by JTWPA without incurring detrimental effects.
-In this study, we benefict from Fourier transform (FT) and Poincar\'e section (PS) analysis as our primary investigative tools to unravel the transitions to chaos within JTWPAs.
+Fourier transform (FT) and Poincar\'e section (PS) analysis are our primary investigative tools to unravel the transitions to chaos.
 This choice is very effective in capturing dynamic spectral properties and the geometrical structure of phase space, respectively.
-While alternative methods, like the study of Lyapunov exponents, can offer insights into JJ stability and chaotic behavior~\cite{Shukrinov2012,Botha2013,Shukrinov2014,Sokolovic2017}, FT and PSs provide a quite intuitive understanding of the complex interactions and transitions in JTWPAs, thereby offering a lens through which the intricacies of chaos can be observed and interpreted.
+While alternative methods, like the study of Lyapunov exponents, can offer insights into JJ stability and chaotic behavior~\cite{Shukrinov2012,Botha2013,Shukrinov2014,Sokolovic2017}, FT and PSs provide a quite intuitive understanding of the complex interactions and transitions in JTWPAs.